 Hadnall endeavours to work with pupils and parents to identify and remove barriers to learning to enable the needs of pupils with SEN to be met in a mainstream setting, wherever possible, where families want this to happen.

 We aim to help all children develop as responsible, caring people; aware of the needs of others and of their role in society as a whole.

 A message from our Special Educational Needs Governor Mrs S Collins

 As the school’s Governor with responsibility for Special Educational Needs, I meet with the SENCO on a regular basis to discuss matters relating to Special Needs.
 I am, therefore, familiar with the processes in place within the school, and the numbers of children on the Special Needs register.

 Through government published information, I am aware that the children on the Special Needs register at Hadnall School are making the progress that they should, as a result of the adaptations and interventions put in place for them.

 I visit the school regularly and have observed some of the work carried out with children with special needs.
 I know the staff at the school have the interests of all the children constantly in mind and this is especially true for those with different or additional needs.

 If you have any questions, concerns or compliments about our provision for pupils with Special Educational Needs, the first point of contact should be the child’s class teacher who will be happy to discuss your child’s needs with you.
-An appointment with the SENCO or the Headteacher can also be arranged by contacting the school.
+An appointment with the SENCO/Headteacher can also be arranged by contacting the school.

-Please see the link below to the SEN report.
+Please see the link below to the SEN Policy and Information report: